fuzzylogicxx/fuzzylogic/posts/web-animation-tips.md

 ### Animating in an existing element

-This is pretty straightforward with CSS (keyframes, opacity and animation) only.
+For this requirement we want an element to animate from invisible to visible on page load.
+This is pretty straightforward with CSS only using `@keyframes`, `opacity` and `animation`.

 Check out my [fade in and out on page load with CSS](https://codepen.io/fuzzylogicx/pen/ZNoLQB?editors=1100) codepen.

 ### Animating in a newly added element

 Stephanie Eckles shared a great CSS-only solution for [animating in a newly added element](https://thinkdobecreate.com/articles/css-animating-newly-added-element/) which handily includes a Codepen demo.
 She mentions “CSS-only” because it’s common for developers to achieve the combined goals of i) element is initially hidden; plus ii) inserting a small delay before animating in… by using a JavaScript `setTimeout()` to apply a CSS class (containing a `transition`) to the element following a short delay.
-Stephanie’s alternative approach combines i) hiding the element in its default styles; with ii) an `animation` that includes the necessary delay and also finishes in the keyframe’s single `100%` final state… to get the same effect minus the JavaScript.
+However Stephanie’s alternative approach combines i) hiding the element in its default styles; with ii) an `animation` that includes the necessary delay and also finishes in the keyframe’s single `100%` state… to get the same effect minus the JavaScript.

 Avoiding reliance on JS and finding a solution lower down the stack is always good.

 <figure>